Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 - The LLM response is retrieved
 - A call is made to the TTS AI endpoint named `nvr-tts-en-us`
-- The audio sample and the sample rate are returned to play the audio automatical
+- The audio sample and the sample rate are returned to play the audio automatically

 ⚡️ You're almost there!
 The final step is to build your web app, making your solution easy to use with just a few lines of code.